dotnet/docs-maui/docs/user-interface/handlers/customize.md

 > [!IMPORTANT]
 > Handler customizations are global and aren't scoped to a specific control instance.
 Handler customization is allowed to happen anywhere in your app.
 Once a handler is customized, it affects all controls of that type, everywhere in your app.

-Each handler class exposes the native control that implements the cross-platform control via its `PlatformView` property.
-This property can be accessed to set native control properties, invoke native control methods, and subscribe to native control events.
-In addition, the cross-platform control implemented by the handler is exposed via its `VirtualView` property.
+Each handler class exposes the native view that implements the cross-platform view via its `PlatformView` property.
+This property can be accessed to set native view properties, invoke native view methods, and subscribe to native view events.
+In addition, the cross-platform view implemented by the handler is exposed via its `VirtualView` property.

-Handlers can be customized per platform by using compiler preprocessor directives, to multi-target code based on the platform.
+Handlers can be customized per platform by using conditional compilation, to multi-target code based on the platform.
 Alternatively, you can use partial classes to organize your code into platform-specific folders and files.
 For more information about conditional compilation, see [Conditional compilation](/dotnet/csharp/language-reference/preprocessor-directives#conditional-compilation).

-For a list of the type names that implement handler-based .NET MAUI views, see [Handler-based views](#handler-based-views).

-## Customize a control with a mapper
+## Customize a control with a property mapper

 The .NET MAUI `Entry` is a single-line text input control, that implements the `IEntry` interface.
 On iOS, the `EntryHandler` maps the `Entry` to an iOS `UITextField` control.
 On Android, the `Entry` is mapped to an `AppCompatEditText` control, and on Windows the `Entry` is mapped to a `TextBox` control: